rbottoms18/kuzushiji-classification/README.txt

 Ronan Bottoms

 This assignment was completed as a cumulative final assignment for AMATH 582 with Prof. Shlizerman at the University of Washington, Winter 2024.
+The writeup of the assignment can be read in report.pdf

 Abstract
 A K-Nearest Neighbors Classifier, a Fully Connected Neural Network, and a Convolutional Neural Network are applied